10 Useful tips for planning a travel itinerary

 5. What to pack in your bags?

 Packing the bags are always a big headache for us ladies.
 Make a list of what are the most important items you need when you step outdoors.Don’t overload your luggage.
 Take as many clothes you need depending on the number of days in your itinerary.
-If you are traveling to some higher altitude region, take warm clothes, proper shoes are also important part.
+If you are traveling to some higher altitude region, take warm clothes.
+If at all you’ve plans of camping, tents and hiking shoes from somewhere similar to rei reno are also an important part of packing your luggage.
 Take a proper first aid kit with you.
 If you are traveling with kids or infants you need to be extra conscious and well packed with all the important things they need.

 6. Do you need to book a travel agent?